 Firms which do not yet have data for a full 12 months ending on their accounting reference date (for example if they have not traded for a complete financial year by the time of the accounting reference date) should complete Section J with an 'annualised' figure based on the actual income up to their accounting reference date.
 That is, such firms should pro-rate the actual figure as if the firm had been trading for 12 months up to the accounting reference date.
 So for a firm with 2 months of actual income of £5000 as at its accounting reference date, the 'annualised' figure that the firm should report is £30,000.

-The guidance in the following table sets out the rules which relate to the data required in Section J of SUP 16 Annex 18AR.
+The following table sets out guidance on how a firm should calculate annual income as defined in Section J of SUP 16 Annex 18AR.